googlearchive/chromium-webview-samples/README.md

         }
     });

-In the final version of L this should change to the preauthorizePermission for a specific URI (At the moment this method is not working).
+In the final version of this example should change with the launch of L to use the preauthorizePermission method (At the moment this method is not working).

 [WebRTC on the Chrome WebView Example](http://i.imgur.com/AUYL7dK.png)